Facebook iconWhat is Smoke Testing? A Beginner's Guide - F22 Labs

 Smoke Testing Example

-For example, maybe you are building an e-commerce site.
+For example, in an e-commerce application, smoke testing would validate the most business-critical workflows before further testing proceeds.
 So what does a smoke test look like for this site?

 1. Home Page Load: Check that we can load the home page without error.